abiram21/Ledger-Project/README.md

  6. Run the command "npm i" to install all the depencies that are needed to run the project.

  7. Run the command "node server" to start the server.

+ 8. Run the command "npm test" to check all the test cases

- 8. Use Postman to inovke the API or use CURL command.
+ 9. Use Postman to inovke the API or use CURL command.

 EG-: